 Make it a two-fer day trip?
 The entire loop that uses both ways to get to and from the Playa Caimanero beach (both routes are shown on our map) is just 102 miles, so a visit to the beach and a visit to El Rosario can be accomplished in one day.

-Interested in World-Class Road Food?
-Both routes take you through Villa Union, home of El Cuchupetas Restaurant where they serve some of the finest seafood anywhere in the world!
+Want World-Class Road Food?
+Make sure that you understand that both routes take you through Villa Union, home of El Cuchupetas Restaurant where they serve some of the finest seafood anywhere in the world!